 I ordered my palette from Beauty Bay (my favourite supplier of all things happy) with a whopping 30% discount so I picked this bad boy up for £25.
 Usual retail price of £37, UK customers will receive free postage and you can check that out here.
 As always delivery was fast and safe with Hermes.

 To start with the packaging is everything and I love it.
 It comes in a reflective box with the brand and palette names on the front.
 The palette design itself I also love.
 For me, the eyes really make the palette stand out from others and the reflective finish is everything.
 The brand name is on the back which is so simple and gorgeous.
-There’s a mirror on the inside lid of palette.
+There’s a miror on the inside lid of the palette.
 It’s a little small for me but I do love the “be a queen” message on it.

-With the swatches I noticed that certain shades did need a double swipe to really stand out.
+With the swatches, I noticed that certain shades did need a double swipe to really stand out.
 Those shades were Sickning, Campy, Kiki and Kaikai.
-I also noticed a small amount of staining to my skin when using Kaikai and Snatched although it was worse with Kaikai.
+I noticed a small amount of staining to my skin when using Kaikai and Snatched although it was worse with Kaikai.
 All of the shades stood out more with an eye primer than without for me but as mentioned before I do have dark pigmentation on my lids and under eye.

 The brush that comes with it isn’t one I’ll be reaching for.
 The flat brush end I do kind of like as it’s great for packing colour into my crease.
 However when trying to build up colours, the blending brush end takes up too much of the underneath layers when you are trying to blend making it look really muddy.